CAN YOU PAINT TILE FLOORS? YES! I’M SHARING HOW PAINTING OUR BATHROOM’S TILE FLOORS – A SIMPLE, COST-EFFECTIVE DIY – MADE A HUGE DIFFERENCE!

 As you can see, we decided to paint over the grout lines for ease and a uniform finish, but you can tape to retain them if you prefer.
 The color we chose honestly looks like a pretty standard grout color.

-Rust-oleum currently has 18 color choices listed from white to many shades of gray and even sea foam!
+Rust-Oleum currently has 18 color choices listed from white to many shades of gray and even sea foam!
+UPDATE: They now have 30 colors!

 It is ready for foot traffic 24 hours after the top coat with a full cure time is 7-10 days.

 Absolutely!
 See the example below!
-It’s recommended to apply the first color of RockSolid HOME Base Coat and then using a second color of RockSolid HOME Base Coat for the stencil.
+It’s recommended to apply the first color of the base coat and then using a second color of base coat for the stencil.
 Wait 6 hours before applying the stencil.
 Wait 1-2 hours after stencil is dry before applying the Top Coat.
+We used a stencil here and had a great experience.

 The entire process was much easier than we thought.
 Painting was quick and painless and the hardest part was waiting and staying off the floors.
 I would definitely do this project again and I’m actually thinking of using it on our tile floors in our local vendor booth where we sell some of our favorite things.
 That would be a great test of traffic.